jimmo/git-and-micropython/README.md

    to keep your fork's `master` branch updated.
 b) "upstream" can be confused with the concept of a branch's "upstream branch" (i.e. the `--set-upstream` flag in `git push`).
+c) It is common for a contributor to first start as a MicroPython user, i.e. the first repo they clone will be `micropython/micropython`, hence that will be their `origin`.

 Note these remotes all use `git@`, i.e. they rely on having set up [SSH key authentication to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh).
 You can also [set up a passkey](https://docs.github.com/en/authentication/authenticating-with-a-passkey/about-passkeys).